filakhtov/gentoo-use-docs/sys-libs/ncurses.md

 This will take extra build time and output is not something that is easily understood or can be act upon by regular user, so this flag should be normally disabled.

-### threads
-Enables `--with-pthread` configure option and `ncursest` Makefile target.
-This will build thread-safe version of the curses library.
-Thread implementation is based on pthread (POSIX threads).
-This flag should be enabled if library to be used to compile threaded applications.
-There are no packages in portage tree that explicitly require threaded ncurses, so it can be safely disabled by most users.

-This flag can be combined with `unicode` and this will produce `ncursestw` library - wide, threaded variant.

 ### tinfo
 This flag enables `--with-termlib` flag and instructs build to produce separate low-level `tinfo` library that is otherwise embedded into ncurses library.
-This flag can be safely disabled unless you explicitly require `tinfo` library or install one of the portage packages that require it as a dependency (e.g. [nvidia-cuda-toolkit](../dev-util/nvidia-cuda-toolkit), [android-ndk](../dev-util/android-ndk), [android-studio](../dev-util/android-studio), etc).

-This flag can be combined with `unicode` and this will produce `tinfow` library with "wide" character set support.
+This flag is forced by the Gentoo system and should remain enabled.

 ### trace
 This will enable `trace` configure option.
 This will add `-DTRACE` option to `CFLAGS` and add `trace()` function to all models of ncurses.
 Enabling trace will make your application creating trace files during runtime.